Face coverings and the workplace

 What if visitors and customers refuse to wear a face covering?

-There are certain settings in which members of the public are required to wear face coverings, as set out above, although this covers only a relatively small proportion of businesses.
+There are certain settings in which members of the public are required to wear face coverings, as set out above.
 Under the government’s guidance, premises where face coverings are required should “take reasonable steps to promote compliance with the law”.
 That said, the responsibility for forcibly removing non-compliant visitors (who do not have a valid exemption) lies with the police or public transport officials.

 Like employees, visitors and customers may have legitimate reasons for not wearing a face covering (for example, on account of their age, health or disability).
 While some people may feel comfortable showing something to indicate this such as an exemption card, badge or home-made sign, this is not necessary in law and the government guidance states that people should not be routinely asked to provide written evidence of this.